pondrejk/dizzer/chap2-carto_insight.md

 ## 2.3 The role of cartography

 Cartography has a long tradition of making data comprehensible to our visual minds.
 Beautiful and authoritative maps in school atlases explaining the formation of air masses or the positions of ocean streams give off and impression of definitiveness but were build upon a generalization of data from loads of observatios.
 These data had to be collected, brushed and analyzed for the presence of meaningful patterns, and than visualised in a way that would appeal to human comprehension.
-The process for creating such maps was nowhere near "real-time" but allowed for fine tuning of all aspects of a map: from carefully shading the outlines of water bodies to making the street connections visually pleasing.
-Map making allowed for perfectionism, and the resulting maps remain beloved by collectors long after their 'utilitarian' function is gone.
+The process for creating such maps was nowhere near "real-time" but allowed for fine-tuning of all aspects of the map: from carefully shading the outlines of water bodies to making the street connections visually pleasing.
+This process allowed for perfectionism, and the resulting maps remain beloved by collectors long after their 'utilitarian' function is gone.

 For digital cartography^(Here and further we will use the term digital cartography as a shorthand refering to dynamic maps allowing user interacation, consumed almost exclusively throuhgh the web, viewed on screens of various sizes) it took a long time to come any closer to the visual quality of the best works in cartography in print.
-Arguably, there is still some unfulfilled potential in getting towards graphic excellence in web mapping, though recent improvements in available tools open possibilities for improvment, but also risks of uniformity.
+Arguably, there is still some unfulfilled potential in getting towards graphic excellence in web mapping, though recent improvements in available tools open new possibilities for innovation, but also risks of uniformity.
 Digital maps have the obvious advatage of allowing interaction -- user can zoom, pan, change, filter and combine the displayed data.
 The second big advatage is the possibility to update the displayed data real-time as the data source is updated.
 Sure, many digital maps are not dynamically updated, simply because the topic does not require it (e.g. medieval monasteries in France or 1991 election results in Yugoslavia).
-But interactive maps based on dynamically updated data are interesting as they pose a whole new set of challenges on authors.
+But interactive maps based on dynamically updated data are of special interest as they pose a whole new set of challenges to authors.
 Ensuring cartographic quality in the map field now means desitgning for yet unseen changes in data also with user-induced modifications in mind.

 School atlases served for presentation of knowledge, were confirmatory.
-Digital cartography allowed for exploratory mode of map reading to emerge, or more precisely, moved the exploration part down the process pipeline from *before* to *after*  map publication, and from the cartographer/author to the map user.
-Visual analytics based on spatial data provide interfaces to manipulate and visualize data, or better to say to pick from the predesigned visualisation modes.
+Digital cartography allowed for exploratory mode of map interaction to emerge, or more precisely, moved the data exploration step down the production pipeline from *before* to *after*  map publication, and from the cartographer/author to the map user.
+Visual analytics based on spatial data provide interfaces to manipulate and visualize informaiton, or better to say to pick from the predesigned visualisation modes.
 This has implications for both the cartographer and the user.

-The ability to interact with the map view can surely be empowering for the user, being passing on the sensation of exploration.
-On the other hand, things can go the wrong as it is very hard to create an imersive experience that would be immediately understandable to the newcommer.
+The ability to interact with the map-based software application can surely be empowering for the user, triggering the sensation of exploring the unknown.
+On the other hand, things can go the wrong way as it is very hard to create an imersive experience from a complex dataset that would be immediately understandable to the newcommer.
 Exploratory map applications indtend for general public can leave users overwhelmed with the amount of possible interaction points.
-Left to her own devices, without any stated framework for interpretation users need to create her own narration about what is displayed.
+Left to their own devices, without any stated framework for interpretation users need to create their own narration about what is displayed.
 Visual interfaces are prone to be terrifyingly cluttered, untorubled with the dangers of fostering misinterpration.
 Lack of guidenance on where to start results in poor engagement with the application, that is quickly aboandoned.
-With applications for specialized audience, this can be mitigated by learning as users are forced to work with the applicaton as part of their job.
+With specialized applications for profesional audience, this can be mitigated by training as users are forced to work with the applicaton as part of their job.
 Simmilar problems occur in business analytic dashboards proliferating in enterprises, which fail to make sense to users, or worse, fake insight with vaguely understood and hardly interpretable metrics.
 All these caveats pose a big responsibility on application designers.

- mostík)

 ### Map reading and interpretation